Ase Narratives Welcomes You

 At Ase Narratives we believe we all have the power to change the narratives that are harming out society.
 We believe in changing these narratives through stories.
 We assist our clients in telling the story of DEI (Diversity, Equity, and Inclusion) at their organization, companies, or in their communities.
 Together, we then reflect on what can be learned and how growth can come from a better understanding of their story.
-From there, we partner with our clients move forward on their equity & justice journey, moving from DEI to DEIB (Diversity, Equity, Inclusion, and Belonging) and DEIJA (Diveristy, Equity, Inclusion, Justice, Accessibility, and Antiracism).
-This forward motion is made possible through the creation of a new narrative; one that centers equity & justice path.
+From there, we partner with our clients move forward on their equity & justice journey, moving from DEI to DEIB (Diversity, Equity, Inclusion, and Belonging) and DEIJA (Diveristy, Equity, Inclusion, Justice, and Antiracism).
+This forward motion is made possible through the creation of a new narrative; one that centers equity & justice.

-Our unique, holistic approach uses data collection (often focused on oral storytelling), internal audits, and more to assist our clients in moving beyond performativity to a place of real, lasting positive change.
-Through addressing the ways institutional, cultural, and structural oppression manifests in organizations, companies, and communities, we are able to co-create a plan of action that begins to dismantle intersectional oppression at all of levels, leading to workplaces and communities that are more equitable and just, where people can thrive.
+Our unique, holistic approach uses data collection (often focused on oral storytelling), internal audits, and more to assist our clients in moving beyond performativity to a place of authenic, lasting positive change.
+Through addressing the ways institutional, cultural, and structural oppression manifests in organizations, companies, and communities, we are able to co-create a plan of action that begins to dismantle intersectional oppression at all of levels, leading to workplaces and communities that are more equitable and just, where all people can thrive.

 Ase Narratives exists to help bring about the liberation of all people through our DEIJA work.
 We use an abolitionist lens founded on the work of Black women & femmes and it is their works that lay the foundation for our Core Values.